 The similarities start with the comparable sizes - although Scotland is slightly larger, Bavaria does have double the number of inhabitants.

 Both have their own powerful political parties representing regional interests.

 Like Scotland, Bavaria was a sizeable, powerful and separate state for many centuries with its own royal family and regional history.

 This has led a certain mental separation between the inhabitants and their neighbours in the rest of the country - many Bavarians tend to think of themselves as Bavarian first and German second.

 Equally both Bavaria and Scotland tend to exert a political and cultural pull which is often at odds with the mainstream political centre of the country.

 However, it would be fair to say that the left-of-centre and more radical Scottish National Party would not necessarily find too many echoes in the relative conservatism of the Bavarian CSU.

-The towns and villages in Bavaria covered by German Sights are listed under the Locations link on the top navigation.
+The towns and villages in Bavaria covered here are listed under the Locations link on the top navigation.